 Our opening hymn was published in 1834 by Revd.
 Henry Lyte, the Rector of Lower Brixham in Devon.
-It is a fine paraphrase of Psalm 103 and was sung at the wedding of our Queen and the late Duke of Edinburgh.
-However, However, Henry Lyte was not satisfied, because he wanted to write something that he could leave behind to 'live to the glory of God'; a hymn that would not be ephemeral.
-In 1847, two months before his death, he wrote 'Abide with me'!
-Let us sing hymn number 83, 'Praise, my soul, the King of heaven'.
+It is a fine paraphrase of Psalm 103 and was loved by our late Queen.
+However, However, Henry Lyte was not satisfied, because he wanted to write something that he could leave behind to 'live to the glory of God'; a hymn that would not be ephemeral, so in 1847, two months before his death, he wrote 'Abide with me'!
+Hymn number 83, 'Praise, my soul, the King of heaven'.

-1. Praise, my soul, the King of heaven; To his feet thy tribute bring; Ransomed, healed, restored, forgiven, Who like thee his praise shall sing?
+1. Praise, my soul, the King of heaven;

+To his feet thy tribute bring; Ransomed, healed, restored, forgiven, Who like thee his praise shall sing?
 Praise him!
 Praise him!
 Praise the everlasting King!